 Eggshell finish paint

-Eggshell paint is a type of matte finish which has a slight sheen and is a step up from a flat finish.
+Eggshell paint is a type of matte finish that has a slight sheen and is a step up from a flat finish.
 The average price of eggshell paint is £13 to £25 per litre.
 This type of paint is ideal for areas with a high level of foot traffic, as it is resistant to scuffs and other damage.
-The disadvantage of eggshell paint is that is hard to touch-up, which means imperfections will show easily.
+The disadvantage of eggshell paint is that is hard to touch up, which means imperfections will show easily.
 This will result in your having to repaint the entire skirting board to ensure it all matches.

 Fri 10 Jul 2020